HOW TO Create a Process Landscape Diagram

 Defining a strict boundary for what should or shouldn't be included in the overview visualization is challenging.
 It largely depends on the interests and preferences of the viewer, particularly stakeholders.
 Comparably, when observing a garden landscape, there may be art and statues present, but if they're not the focus of your attention, you might not even notice them.

 You will accomplish a lot with process diagrams, depending on what information about the processes you provide.
-You should not focus on department names, working instructions, or procedures.
-Instead, you should focus on process ownership, process costs, and business benefits.
+It would be best not to focus on department names, working instructions, or procedures.
+Instead, it would focus on ownership, costs, and business benefits.

 Whether you have a modest 20 business processes or an extensive 2000, they can always be accommodated on an A0-sized poster format.
 The key lies in the quality of execution.
 This step-by-step guide is designed to assist you in achieving this.